Why You Need To Do More Product Experiments (And How To Do Them Right)

 Source: Alexandra Ciobotaru, Novorésumé

-Building a culture of product experiments into your company will save you money and time, because it pushes every decision to be data-driven.
+Building a culture of product experiments in your company will save you money and time because it pushes every decision to be data-driven.

 If you can achieve that, you’re well on your way to great success.